Sally Howard, Charles Mwangi, and Julie Tran join the company to lead regulatory, finance, and people teams

 Julie Tran joins Freenome as chief people officer, where she will lead all aspects of the company’s human resources strategy, including diversity, equity and inclusion.
 Prior to Freenome, Julie was the senior vice president of human resources at Myovant Sciences, where she was instrumental in building the executive, senior leadership and commercial teams.
 Previously, Julie held leadership roles at Raptor Pharmaceuticals (acquired by Horizon), Johnson & Johnson, Medivation and Ipsen.

 “We are thrilled that Sally, Charles and Julie have joined us in our mission.
-Each brings interdisciplinary expertise and a sense of purpose for making our tests available to everyone, saving more lives,” said Mike Nolan, chief executive officer, Freenome.
+Each brings interdisciplinary expertise and a sense of purpose for making our tests available to everyone, saving more lives,” said Mike Nolan (Freenome CEO).
 “As we conclude our clinical trial, PREEMPT CRC, their leadership strengthens our execution as we advance toward the forefront of clinical care.”

 Freenome recently closed enrollment for PREEMPT CRC, the largest registrational study to validate a blood-based colorectal cancer screening test.
 Earlier this year, Freenome launched its first prospective clinical study for the detection of multiple cancers.
 The company expects to announce additional multi-cancer and real-world data (RWD) studies in the coming months.